Introduction

 There are several alternatives which can also be used to find IP forwarding systems:

 However, I wanted to implement this on my own to fully understand what is going on on the cable.
-In my opinion, my script is a bit easier to use and to configure (e.g. you can provide IP addresses instead of MAC addresses to the script and by default it does automatically scan the local network for active hosts via an ARP scan).
+In my opinion, my script is a bit easier to use and to configure (e.g. you can provide IP addresses instead of MAC addresses to the script and by default it does automatically scan the local network for active hosts via an ARP host discovery scan).

 References